National Wetland Condition Assessment:

 NWCA DASHBOARD

-Users can also access the dashboard by following the link at the bottom of each graph in this report.
-Those links will bring users to a customized page with regional data for each indicator.
-Users can then navigate to other dashboard views using the "Condition Estimates" dropdown and other dashboard controls.
+In addition to the link above, readers can access the dashboard by following the link at the bottom of each graph in this report, which will bring them to a customized page with regional data for each indicator.
+Dashboard users can then navigate to other views using the "Condition Estimates" dropdown and other dashboard controls.

 HOW CAN I FIND OUT MORE?

-Read the other sections of this report for more detail on the national results for each indicator.
+Read the other sections of this report for more detail on the national results for each indicator, including data from 2011 and 2016 where available.
 Explore the interactive dashboard to compare conditions in different types of wetlands.
-See the NWCA 2016 Technical Support Document (U.S. EPA 2023) for technical details on the survey design and data analyses that underpin the findings in this report.
-Additional information about the NWCA and the 2011 report is available at the NWCA home page.
-The NARS team prepares additional products using the science and data from the assessments.
-The NWCA homepage is updated as new items come out.
-Other NWCA information, such as published scientific research, is available at the main NARS website, along with NARS results for other surveys.
+See the NWCA 2021 Technical Support Document (U.S. EPA 2024) for technical details on the survey design and data analyses that underpin the findings in this report.
+Additional information about the NWCA and previous reports is available at the NWCA home page.
+The page is updated as new resources come out, so readers may want to visit periodically.
+Other NWCA information, such as published scientific research, is available at the NARS home page, along with NARS results for other surveys.

 Background

 This section provides a brief background on the survey methodology.
-For additional details on survey design, field methods, and quality assurance plans, see EPA’s NARS manuals page.
-For details on the NWCA 2016 survey design, see EPA’s design documents page.
+For additional details on survey design, field methods and quality assurance plans, see the EPA’s NARS manuals page.
+For further details on the NWCA survey design, see the EPA’s design documents page.

 ABOUT WETLANDS

 Wetlands are areas where water covers the soil or is present either at or near the surface of the soil all year or for varying periods of time during the year.
-For the NWCA, EPA, states, tribes, and other partners surveyed many types of wetlands across the United States, including coastal salt marshes, mangrove swamps, inland marshes, seasonal wet prairie, bogs, and forested wetlands.
-See EPA’s wetland pages for a description of common wetland types.
+For the NWCA, the EPA, states, Tribes and other partners surveyed many types of wetlands across the United States, including coastal salt marshes, mangrove swamps, inland marshes, seasonal wet prairie, bogs and forested wetlands.
+See the EPA’s wetland pages for a description of common wetland types.

 CHOOSING INDICATORS

-EPA used several indicators to assess the biological, physical, and chemical condition of wetlands.
-Indicators were chosen for their utility in reflecting ecological condition of wetlands or in indicating stress that may influence condition, as well as their applicability among wetland types and environments and the ability of crews to collect the needed data during a one-day site visit (see the Technical Support Document).
-EPA also used an indicator to assess characteristics that pose risks to human health.
-Although there are others that could be used to describe wetland condition, EPA has determined these indicators align with the goals of the survey described earlier and are the most representative at a national scale.
-EPA grouped indicators into four categories.
+The EPA used 13 indicators to assess the biological, physical and chemical condition of wetlands.
+Indicators were chosen for their utility in reflecting ecological condition of wetlands or in indicating stress, which may influence condition.
+The EPA also considered indicators’ applicability across wetland types and environments and the ability of crews to collect the needed data during a one-day site visit (see the technical support document).
+The EPA also used one indicator to assess characteristics that pose risks to human health.
+Although there are others that could be used to describe wetland condition, the agency has determined these indicators align with the goals of the survey described earlier and are the most representative at a national scale.
+The EPA grouped indicators into four categories.

 The survey included two biological indicators: